County Hall, Cardiff: Development

-On 1 April 1996, under the Local Government (Wales) Act 1994, South Glamorgan County Council was broken up and Cardiff Council became the local authority in the area and took over County Hall.
-In September 2007, former Council chief executive Byron Davies unveiled plans aimed at large efficiency improvements and bringing in additional funding, which could include selling County Hall, the Cardiff Heliport and up to 40% of Cardiff Bus.
-In 2013 the potential sale and demolition of County Hall was again raised, as part of Cardiff Council's plans to reduce their property commitments.
+On 1 April 1996, under the Local Government (Wales) Act 1994, South Glamorgan County Council was broken up; Cardiff Council became the local authority in the area and took over County Hall.
+In September 2007, former Council chief executive Byron Davies unveiled plans for large efficiency improvements and additional funding, which could include selling County Hall, the Cardiff Heliport and up to 40% of Cardiff Bus.
+In 2013, the potential sale and demolition of County Hall was again raised, as part of Cardiff Council's plans to reduce their property commitments.
 It was suggested an indoor arena and convention centre could be built on the site.
+In 2023, the council invited expressions of interest in a mixed-use development of 30 acre in the Atlantic Wharf area, to sit alongside a proposed 17,000-seat arena.

+In October 2024, it was reported that the proposed new building would be one third of the size and located on land in front of the old offices which would not be demolished until the new headquarters was operational.
+The demolition work would create space for about five new plots of land which would be earmarked for social housing and private offices.
+In February 2025, it was reported that Goldbeck Construction would build the new headquarters.

-Architecture
+Architecture and use

 County Hall is generally three storeys in height, but rises to four and five storeys in places.
-The distinctive shallow pitch roofs are of black slate.
-In plan the building is formed around a central courtyard.
+Its distinctive shallow pitch roofs are of black slate.
+The building is formed around a central courtyard.

 It is the main headquarters of Cardiff Council and is home to many of the council's departments.
 Internally, the principal rooms are the council chamber and committee rooms.

-The Cardiff Council Camera Control Room is also located at County Hall, where operators use CCTV to monitor locations across the city in an attempt to stop fly-tipping and other criminal activity.
+The building also houses the council's Camera Control Room, in which CCTV is used to monitor locations across the city in an attempt to stop fly-tipping and other criminal activity.

 County Hall is also marketed as a venue for conferences, weddings and other events.
-It boasts an in-house catering team, a large bar for refreshments and function suites to accommodate up to 300 people.
+It has an in-house catering team, a bar for refreshments and function suites to accommodate up to 300 people.